Hussam82/RTOS/README.md

 # RTOS
-A simple RTOS project which includes creating sender and receiver tasks and simulating them
+A simple RTOS project which includes creating sender and receiver tasks and simulating them by using queues, timers and semaphores